 A grade of I signifies incomplete coursework and is assigned at the discretion of the instructor when illness or other unusual circumstances prevent a student from completing course requirements by the end of the term.
-A grade of I may not be assigned as a final grade unless a signed, completed Agreement for Incomplete Coursework is submitted to the appropriate dean's office by the instructor no later than the Friday prior to the deadline to submit grades.
+A grade of I may not be assigned as a final grade unless a signed, completed Agreement for Incomplete Coursework is submitted to the Registration and Records office by the instructor no later than the Monday prior to the deadline to submit grades.
 The intent of the agreement is to:

-- establish course components required to be completed by the student: - establish a time frame for completion of required course components-must be no later than the end of the next full 16week semester: - establish a grade for the student in the event that required course components are not completed.
+- establish course components required to be completed by the student; - establish a time frame for completion of required course components-must be no later than the end of the next full 16-week semester; - establish a grade for the student in the event that required course components are not completed.